annegautham/annegautham.github.io/src/content/blog/fpga-mandelbrot-init.md

 - Store the escape count
 - Move to the next pixel

-Pro: simplest to code
+Pro: simplest to code frame rates unless iteration count is low (<64)

-Con: cannot reach real-time frame rates unless iteration count is low (<64)
+2. Multiple pixels in flight (pipe

-2. Multiple pixels in flight (pipelined engine)
+   Con: cannot reach real-timelined engine)

 - A new pixel enters the pipeline every few cycles
 - Earlier pixels continue iterating in deeper pipeline stages